kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 ### Compliant Environment

 An Environment is **compliant** when the following conditions are met:
-1. All the artifacts running in the environment have provenance in Kosli (are reported to Kosli) and are compliant themselves OR they were [allow-listed](#allow-list);
+1. All the artifacts running in the environment have provenance (were reported in a Kosli Flow) and are compliant themselves OR they were [allow-listed](#allow-list);
 2. All the artifacts running in the environment are [expected to be deployed](/client_reference/kosli_expect_deployment/) to that environment.

 You will see the status of your environment on the environments list.
 You will also see the compliance status of each snapshot when you browse the snapshots of the environment.